-THEORETICS is a five piece livetronica band from Seattle, WA known for their well crafted instrumentals and collaborations with vocalists across a wide range of electronica and hip-hop styles.
+THEORETICS is a five piece livetronica band from Seattle, WA known for their well crafted instrumentals and collaborations with soulful vocalists.
 They continue to be known for their energetic live shows and ability to blend programmed and live elements seamlessly during their performances.

 Starting in 2014, the band has released eight collaborations for their One a Month project including their most recent, dance floor friendly, single "Passionate Paradise feat.
 Whitney Lyman" which debuted on City Arts Magazine.
 In January of 2015 they released the their seven song EP "Fugue State" which has features their soulful, sci-fi tinged instrumentals and guest appearances from vocalists Maiah Manser and Hanna Stevens.
 In July of 2015, they performed music live on DJ John Richard's morning show at KEXP playing music from "Fugue State" and new releases joined by Whitney Lyman, Maiah Manser and Tazlyn Gue.